 The results of our work underscore important affordances and challenges that data-driven forms of misinformation present.
-Misleading data insights fall under a category of posts that Walter and Salovich describe as "gray area" of statements that sound like fact-based claims but are actually unverifiable opinions" [32].
+Misleading data insights fall under a category of posts that Walter and Salovich describe as a 'gray area' of statements that sound like fact-based claims but are actually unverifiable opinions" [47].
 It would be unjust, however, to merely call a data-driven insight an opinion.
 Basing a claim in data offers a veneer of impartiality and scientific rigor, making it more believable than an opinion.
-And while a data-driven insight is not nearly as certain as a fact, herein lies yet another factor that makes it easier to spreading misinformation: it is typically not completely verifiable.
+And although a data-driven insight is not nearly as certain as a fact, herein lies yet another factor that makes it easier to spread misinformation: it is typically not completely verifiable.